Stay healthy, Grayson County

 - Office Dropbox: Property owners can drop off documents at the secure dropbox available outside our office (512 North Travis, Sherman, TX).

-Appraisal District staff will still be available to assist you during our normal business hours by phone at 903-893-9673 or via email at firstname.lastname@example.org.
-Exemption applications, Business Personal Property renditions, Notices of Protest and other documents can be submitted via email or by regular mail to our physical address.
+Appraisal District staff is available to assist you during our normal business hours by phone at 903-893-9673 or via email at firstname.lastname@example.org.
+Exemption applications, Business Personal Property renditions, Notices of Protest and other documents can be submitted via email or in person to our office.

 Please be sure to include the property address and/or account number in addition to your phone number and/or email address so we may contact you should additional information be needed.